U.S. transport chief, foreign policy aides quit after Capitol violence

 John Costello, deputy assistant secretary at the Commerce Department, announced his departure in a blistering tweet, writing, “yesterday’s events were an unprecedented attack on the very core of our democracy - incited by a sitting president.”

-Further departures are especially likely at the NSC, one of the officials said.
-It coordinates U.S. foreign policy and maintains close contacts with foreign governments, so the loss of key staff could raise questions about national security as the new administration takes over.
+Further departures were likely at the NSC, one of the officials said.
+It coordinates foreign policy and maintains contacts with other governments, so loss of key staff could raise questions about national security as the new administration takes over.

-Pottinger’s boss, national security adviser Robert O’Brien, has no plans to quit, the first official said.
-But sources familiar with the matter said O’Brien had considered resigning.
+Pottinger’s boss, national security adviser Robert O’Brien, had no plans to quit, the first official said.
+But sources familiar with the matter said O’Brien considered resigning.

 “A strong national security team remains in place at the State Department, the Department of Defense, Treasury, the intelligence community and the National Security Council”, the official said, adding that the team had been guarding against any foreign threats prior to Biden’s inauguration.